Kanataki/python_pg_crud_series/README.md

 ## Pre-requisites
 Basic PostgreSQL knowledge i.e Installation, using pgAdmin to create tables and run queries
 Very Basic SQL.
 Installing Python and running python scripts.

+Feel free to raise any questions